yuninxia/HPCToolkit/doc/src/users/faq.md

 1. Point to `hpcviewer` directory and press "Select Folder"

-### Mac only: `hpcviewer` runs on Java X instead of "Java 11"
+### Mac only: `hpcviewer` runs on Java X instead of "Java 17"

-`hpcviewer` has mainly been tested on Java 11.
-If you are running an older than Java 11 or newer than Java 17, obtain a version of Java 11 or 17 from <https://adoptopenjdk.net> or <https://adoptium.net/>.
+`hpcviewer` has mainly been tested on Java versions 17 and 21.
+If you are running an older than Java 17 or newer than Java 21, obtain a version of Java 17 or 21 from <https://adoptium.net/>.

-If your system has multiple versions of Java and Java 11 is not the newest version, you need to set Java 11 as the default JVM.
+If your system has multiple versions of Java and Java 17 or 21 is not the newest version, you need to set Java 17 or 21 as the default JVM.
 On MacOS, you need to exclude older Java as follows:

 1. Leave all JDKs at their default location (usually under `/Library/Java/JavaVirtualMachines`).
 The system will pick the highest version by default.